 Answer: Under the Insurance Law, a personal automobile insurance policy must remain in effect for a required one year policy period.
 If an insurer decides not to renew the policy at the expiration of this period, this is a "non-renewal."
 However, if the insurer terminates the policy at any other time (which can only be done under limited circumstances), this is a "cancellation."

-Answer: For any new personal automobile insurance policy, an insurer may cancel for any reason within the first 60 days subject to the insurer’s established underwriting guidelines which are not required to be filed with the Insurance Department.
+Answer: For any new personal automobile insurance policy, an insurer may cancel for any reason within the first 60 days subject to the insurer’s established underwriting guidelines which are not required to be filed with the Department of Financial Services.
 Otherwise, a policy can only be canceled in mid-term (after 60 days on a new policy) for a few specific reasons: (1) suspension or revocation of a driver's license of the named insured or any other person who customarily operates an automobile insured under the policy (not including administrative suspensions); (2) discovery of fraud or material misrepresentation in obtaining the policy or in making a claim; or (3) nonpayment of premium.
 However, policies in the NYAIP (New York Automobile Insurance Plan a/k/a "assigned risk" plan), as discussed further in the section “Trouble Getting Coverage”, may be subject to certain additional criteria for cancellation.

 Answer: Under the Insurance Law, when a non-commercial motor vehicle policy is non-renewed, a notice must be mailed to the policyholder between 45 and 60 days before policy expiration.
 In this way, the insured has time to take action to obtain other insurance, and may contact other agents, brokers or insurers writing direct business.